cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 ```

 > Note: The IP address on the ingress *may not* match the IP address that the
-> `nginx-ingress-controller`.
+> `ingress-nginx-controller` has.
 This is fine, and is a quirk/implementation detail
 > of the service provider hosting your Kubernetes cluster.
 Since we are using
-> the `nginx-ingress-controller` instead of any cloud-provider specific ingress
+> the `ingress-nginx-controller` instead of any cloud-provider specific ingress
 > backend, use the IP address that was defined and allocated for the
-> `nginx-ingress-service` `LoadBalancer` resource as the primary  access point for
+> `quickstart-ingress-nginx-controller ` `LoadBalancer` resource as the primary  access point for
 > your service.

 Make sure the service is reachable at the domain name you added above, for